Here's everything a first time mutual fund investor needs to know and do

 If you are a first-time investor looking to invest in equity, aggressive hybrid (balanced) funds could be a suitable option for you.
 These funds invest between 65% to 80% of your money in equity and the rest in debt.
 With this combination, you get the flavour of equity investing and the debt portion brings a bit of stability.

 In summary, a debt fund is a suitable choice to invest the money you have earmarked to buy a car next year.
 On the other hand, equity and balanced funds will be a good option for your retirement plan.

 b.
 Which funds

 Once you have decided on your debt-equity allocation, the next step is to pick the specific fund(s) within the debt or equity categories.
 Do not randomly pick mutual funds or blindly rely on the advice of a relative or a friend.
 You should opt for funds that have performed well consistently over the long term instead of the season's chartbusters.
 The list of four- or five-star-rated funds by Value Research can greatly simplify your job.
 These ratings are based on funds' long-term risk-adjusted returns and therefore reward funds that have a proven track record of performance.
 Check out the list of top-rated funds here.

 c.
 How many

-Even by investing in a single fund, your portfolio gets diversified across 40-50 stocks.
-And so two or three funds from different fund houses are quite enough to provide adequate diversification.
+Even by investing in a single fund, your portfolio gets diversified across 30-40 stocks.
+So, two or three funds from different fund houses are quite enough to provide adequate diversification.
 With a larger number of funds than this, you may just end up replicating your existing holdings.

 d.
 Direct plan or Regular plan